 RECOMMENDATION: Advance legislation requiring producers who sell HHW products into the state to ensure there is a program for their products' end-of-life collection and environmentally sound management.
 Covered products would include the more hazardous and toxic products that are most appropriately collected at DEQ permitted facilities and HHW collection events of the sort Metro provides.
-The legislation would not cover products that can be safely collected at retail locations (e.g., household batteries; compact fluorescent lamps; pharmaceuticals; sharps).
+The legislation would not cover products that can be safely collected at retail locations (e.g., household batteries; compact fluorescent lamps), nor would it cover products covered by other product stewardship programs (e.g., architectural paint, electronic devices, pharmaceuticals).